infoDemocracy/Data_Processing/README.md

-# infoDemocracy
+# Data Processing

-Initial work on infoDemocracy project.
+This repository features R code for processing data and monitoring progress for the infoDemocracy project.